khoj-ai/flare/src/content/posts/timely_date_aware.md

 title: "Timely: A Date-Aware Embedding Model"
 author: raghav
 description: Timely is an embedding model that improves temporal reasoning in AI systems.
 Learn how it was developed and how it can enhance date-aware dataset generation and model fine-tuning.
-tldr: "Khoj introduces Timely, an embedding model designed to enhance temporal reasoning in AI systems by improving the identification and handling of date-related information in queries and documents.
-The project involves fine-tuning existing embedding models using a diverse dataset of date formats, resulting model variants that demonstrate improved performance on temporal tasks while maintaining general reasoning capabilities."
 heroImage: /rivers.png
 pubDate: 2024-08-14
 keywords: ["embeddings", "date awareness", "temporal"]
 ---
-#### HuggingFace
-Pre-trained models in various sizes are available [here](https://huggingface.co/khoj-ai).

 # Timely: An Embedding Model For Temporal Reasoning
-## Introduction

 At Khoj, we develop open-source personal AI to simplify how people engage with machines.
 The RAG component in modern AI systems commonly uses an embedding model to retrieve relevant documents for a user query.
 This retrieved-context enables accurate and personalized responses.